Internet-lab/LinuxPC/README.md

 When the script requests to enter the device name of the target drive, enter `/dev/sda`.
 If entered for the path of the ISO file, enter `/isodevice/`.
 f.
 Once the script has completed, reboot the target machine and remove the flash drive.

+>**Note:** Once the LiveCD is installed on the hard drive, future updates to the LiveCD image only require to replace the file `/isodevice/root.iso` on the hard drive.